IntensiCode/flutternoid/README.md

 ### To Do

 - [ ] PERF: web performance became bad suddenly - why?
+- [ ] PERF: experiment: preload only hit sounds - switch source for everything else in single player
+- [ ] PERF: experiment: disable note sounds by default for web (or entirely?)
 - [ ] PERF: split scoreboard into statics and dynamics - then render statics from BackgroundScreen
 - [ ] PERF: split scoreboard into statics and dynamics - then dirty flag for dynamics? maybe

-- [ ] BUG: enemy hit should not be a note
+- [ ] BUG: laser should stop at frame
 - [ ] BUG: enemies are invisible at (0,0) when spawning - ball sometimes hits them
+- [ ] BUG: enemies can be hit weirdly "below" during spawn
 - [ ] BUG: rarely ball with zero x or y speed but no auto speed up?

 - [ ] extra lives at: 2000 + level * 100 ? play test !